SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Model selection methods for sequence of random objects driven by context tree models

-\end{enumerate} For estimating the model in step 1 we will need to specify a value for the hyperparamter $C$. \item (Block bootstrap) Split the sequence $X_1^n$ into non-overlapping blocks.
-These blocks are build using a renewal point of $X_1^n$, so they are independent.
-A resample is obtained by uniformly sampling blocks from the set of blocks and concatenating them.
-The renewal point can be known a priori or it can be computed using a model $(\hat{\tau}, \hat{p})$ estimated from $X_1^n$. \end{itemize}
+\item (Block bootstrap) Split the sample $(X_1,...,X_n)$ into non-overlapping blocks (see Figure \ref{fig:bootBlocks}a).
+These blocks are build by using a \textit{renewal context} of $X_1^n$ to split the sequence.
+A renewal context is a string from which the next symbols can be generated without knowing further information from the past.
+A resample is obtained by repeatedly sampling uniformly a block from the set of blocks and concatenating them.
+In the toolbox, the user can specify the renewal context, or it can be computed from the estimated model $(\hat{\tau}, \hat{p})$. \end{itemize}